expo/expo/docs/pages/build-reference/limitations.md

 ## Current limitations

-<details><summary><h4>Managed workflow projects are not supported <em>yet</em>.</h4></summary>
+<details><summary><h4>Only SDK 41+ managed workflow projects are supported.</h4></summary>
 <p>

 EAS Build supports building iOS/Android native projects, so it works with any React Native app.
-Support for [Managed Expo projects](/introduction/managed-vs-bare.md) is in progress and improves every day, although if you try it we expect you'll run into some issues.
+Support for [Managed Expo projects](/introduction/managed-vs-bare.md) is only available for SDK 41 and higher.

 The goal for managed projects with EAS Build is to remove the limitations commonly encountered with the `expo build` service: it will produce smaller binaries by only including the dependencies you need, and you will be able to include custom native code.